Alzheimer Scotland Student Research Programme

 Who can apply to this programme?

-The Alzheimer Scotland Student Research Programme is open to research teams from intitutions across Scotland.
+The Alzheimer Scotland Student Research Programme is open to research teams from institutions across Scotland.
 It aims to be as inclusive as possible and welcome applications from diverse research disciplines.
 The research team applying for funding does not need to have specific track record in dementia research.
 Although it is important to demonstrate how their research has relevance to brain health or dementia or how the outcomes of the research could benefit people living with dementia.
 The research team must also express interest in the aims and mission of Alzheimer Scotland and commit to engaging with Alzheimer Scotland throughout the studentship.

 Applications are only open to Scottish Dementia Research Consortium members.
 Anyone is able to sign up for free here